Gruntfuggly/discord-chat/README.md

 - `discord-chat: Post` - send a message to the selected channel
 - `discord-chat: Create Channel` - create a new channel on the selected server
 - `discord-chat: Delete Channel` - delete the currently selected channel
+- `discord-chat: Mark All Read` - reset unread count on all channels on all servers
-- `discord-chat: Mark All Read` - reset unread count on all channels
+- `discord-chat: Mark All Channels on Server as Read` - reset unread count on all channels on the currently selected server
 - `discord-chat: Refresh` - repopulate the channel list
 - `discord-chat: Mute` - mute the currently selected server or channel
 - `discord-chat: Unmute` - unmute a previously muted server or channel